Allies hope to bond, look beyond virus at G-7 summit in UK - WTMJ

 Before the pandemic, Johnson planned this to be a climate-dominated summit.
 He had wanted to make it a major staging post to November’s international COP26 meeting on climate change in Glasgow, eliciting ambitious targets for slashing carbon emissions and expanding green industries.

 That’s still on the agenda, but the meeting will be dominated by COVID-19, with discussions focusing on physical and economic recovery and building resilience against future pandemics.
-Lest anyone forget that the virus is still raging, there will be daily coronavirus tests for politicians, diplomats, staff and journalists at the summit.
+Lest anyone forget that the virus is still raging, there will be daily coronavirus tests for attending politicians, diplomats, staff and journalists.

-Britain has been a leader in vaccinating its population, with over three-quarters of adults having received a first dose, and Johnson will urge G-7 leaders to aim to vaccinate the world by the end of 2022.
+Biden made a vaccine pledge before the meeting got underway, announcing that the U.S. will buy 500 million more doses of the Pfizer vaccine to share with poorer countries over the next year.

-Critics say he should put his money where his mouth is.
-Britain has cut its international aid budget, citing the pandemic, and hasn’t exported any vaccine to other countries — a source of friction with its European neighbors.
-Biden is expected to announce Thursday that the the U.S. will buy 500 million more doses of the Pfizer vaccine to share with poor countries.
+That upped the pressure on Johnson, who has not yet sent any of Britain’s vaccine doses abroad.
+Almost four-fifths of adults in the U.K. have had the first of two shots.

 France said President Emmanuel Macron wanted to see “results and not just announcements” on vaccines.